Divergence Results and Convergence of a Variance Reduced Version of ADAM: Numerical Experiments

-As we mentioned in Section \ref{sec:VRADAM}, we recommend resetting the optimizer states every inner loop.
-Figures \ref{fig:Reset_FFN_MNIST} and \ref{fig:Reset_Log_CovType} display the performance of the resetting option in a few experiments and show that the resetting option helps with the convergence of VRADAM.
-Additional experiments are shown in the appendix.
+As mentioned previously, we recommend the resetting option.
+Figures~\ref{fig:Reset_FFN_MNIST} and~\ref{fig:Reset_Log_CovType} display the performance of the resetting option in a few experiments and show that the resetting option helps with the convergence of VRADAM.
+Additional experiments are in the appendix.

-In conclusion, we observe that VRADAM outperforms ADAM on large datasets, such as CovType.
-Such datasets may contain extreme values, which may harm the convergence of ADAM.
+In conclusion, we observe that VRADAM outperforms Adam on large datasets, such as CovType.
+Such datasets may contain extreme values, which may harm the convergence of Adam.
 We find that the computational cost when calculating the full gradients can be compensated by the benefits of quick convergence of VRADAM.
-We recommend VRADAM over ADAM for tasks with large datasets, in particular if loss is convex.
+We recommend VRADAM over Adam for tasks with large datasets, in particular if loss is convex.
+We remark that the limitation of VRADAM is the computation of full gradients, as it may be costly for some tasks, such as training LLMs, which can be solved by our approach of Online VRADAM.